xybor-x/gojm/README.md

 // will be moved to the higher priority). var Necessary = gojm.NewPriority("Necessary", 10).WithAging(time.Minute)

-// Background is for jobs which can be executed at any time.
-We must specify we
+// Background is for jobs which can be completed no matter of time.
+We must
-// don't need an aging for this priority. var Background = gojm.NewPriority("Background", 1000).WithNoAging()
+// specify that we don't need an aging (including default aging) for this
+// priority.
+var Background = gojm.NewPriority("Background", 1000).WithNoAging()
 ```